Columbus Meth Attorney

 Arrested for a meth-related offense?

 Methamphetamine and methadone are Schedule II drugs, illegal to possess, sell, traffic, and manufacture in the state of Ohio.
-If you were related for a meth-related offense, The Koffel Law Firm wants you to have a second chance.
+If you were related for a meth-related offense, Koffel Brininger Nesbitt wants you to have a second chance.
 We believe that, for drug offenses, treatment is often a more favorable alternative to incarceration, and that many offenders should have their cases handled in specialty drug courts.
-To learn more about how The Koffel Law Firm can help you, contact us today.
+To learn more about how KBN can help you, contact us today.

 We are available at (614) 675-4845 or you can fill out an online case review form!